EmilHvitfeldt/xaringancolor/README.md

 )
 ```

-Running this code include some lines of code into your clipboard.
+Running this code includes some lines of code into your clipboard.
 Paste
 this into the beginning of your
 [xaringan](https://github.com/yihui/xaringan) document.
 After you have
 done that you can delete the above code, you won’t be needing it